phoenixyjy/picture_conmpression/README.md

   e.g.: compressor_main('C:/test')

-2. Under the linux command system: install all the required libraries first then run the script e.g.: python3 Picture_Compressor_All.py -d "enter your directory here"
+2. Under the linux command system: install all the required libraries first then run the script, uncommend the last section of the code. e.g.: python3 Picture_Compressor_All.py -d "enter your directory here"